sepi4/myCeloJs/README.md

     - Add sound alert when log checking is in auto mode
 * **version 1.6.1.**
     - Bug fix (current user team was some times on wrong positions, should always be first)
-    - Small navbar visual changings
+    - Small navbar visual changing
 * **version 1.6.0.**
     - Manual possibility to check log file
     - Changing interval of auto checking log file